tlied2/upy-segclock/README.md

 # upy-segclock
 NTP clock with Adafruit 1.2" I2C display on ESP8266 in Micropython

 This project uses submodules.
-Don't forget to `git submodule init`
+Clone with `git clone --recurse-submodules` or `git submodule init` in each submodule directory.

 ## BOM
 - 1x esp8266 development board with USB - I used a nodemcuv2 variant